YM Careers has assembled nine of the best sources of non-dues revenue to consider for your association.

 2. Annual association sponsorships

-Beyond event sponsorships, you can develop annual sponsorships to increase non-dues revenue.
-By offering vendors integrated packages with year-round opportunities, you can give companies in your industry exposure to a targeted audience (your members) while giving your members information about relevant products and services.
+Beyond event sponsorships, you can develop annual sponsorships for generating non-dues revenue.
+By offering vendors integrated packages with year-round opportunities, you can give companies in your industry exposure to a targeted audience (your members) while giving your current and new members information about relevant products and services.

 These types of packages can include event sponsorships as well as other opportunities, such as: